raspberrypi/documentation/usage/gpio/README.md

 If you'd like to have a go at using the GPIO as an input then have a look at our [screaming jelly baby](http://www.raspberrypi.org/learning/screaming-jellybaby/) and [quick reaction game](http://www.raspberrypi.org/learning/quick-reaction-game/) tutorials for Python, or a [reaction game](http://www.raspberrypi.org/learning/reaction-game/) for Scratch.

 ## The end of the guide.
-The start of something amazing.
+The start of something amazing

 We hope that this has encouraged you to have a go at physical computing using the Pi's GPIO; it's really not as daunting as it looks.
 It all starts with a simple LED, but it can take you to incredible places.
 Do not underestimate the fun, creativity and sense of achievement you can get from a little computer and a bunch of pins.
 Have fun!
 And if you do make something cool please let us know. :)

+---

 ## Glossary

-### BCM mode

-GPIO pin numbering system where pins are referred to as they are seen by the SoC (System on a Chip, the "brains" of the Raspberry Pi).
-The system has its basis in engineering, so to most people it appears random.
-BCM is short for Broadcom, who make the SoC.

-### BOARD mode

-GPIO pin numbering system, where pin 1 is top left with the SD card slot at the top; the pins are counted across and down.
-The pins in the vertical column on the left are odd-numbered, those in the right column even-numbered, with pin 26 bottom right.

 ### GPIO